Last updated: 4 November, 2024 @ 12:04

 Dover Sole recipes

-However, I tend not to bother with the filleting of flatfish.
-I like to cook them whole.
-And my favourite way of cooking a Dover Sole is to leave the skin-on and place under a hot grill.
+Our favourite way of cooking Dover sole is to leave the skin-on and place under a hot grill.
 The key to getting that lovely, crisp skin is ensure the grill is hot and the fish is dry and well seasoned with some salt.
 Just before you whack it under the grill, brush the skin with some vegetable oil.

-One of the classics of Dover Sole recipes is Sole a la Provençale.
+One of the classics of Dover sole recipes is Sole a la Provençale.
 A version of this fine recipe can be found in Mediterranean Seafood by Alan Davidson.
-Of Dover Sole, Davidson writes, ‘Any idea that most members of the species congregate near Dover is quite wrong’.
-So that is that myth dispelled!

 Of course, we’ve written a review of Mediterranean Seafood, or you can buy this excellent book from Amazon.